2nd Cavalry Regiment (United States): Bosnia service

-War on Terror
+Global War on Terrorism

 After returning from Bosnia, the unit remained at Fort Polk, Louisiana.
-On 13 April 2002, B Troop, 1-2 Cavalry deployed to Southwest Asia in support of Operation Enduring Freedom and the Global War of Terror.
+On 13 April 2002, B Troop, 1-2 Cavalry deployed to Southwest Asia in support of Operation Enduring Freedom and the Global War of Terrorism.
 They provided port and site security in Kuwait, Qatar, Jordan, and Djibouti, and were relieved by L Troop, 3-2 Cavalry, in October, who continued these duties.

 Iraq War

 On 25 March 2003, 2nd Squadron was deployed again to the Gulf for Operation Iraqi Freedom.
 The squadron began combat operations by 1 April 2003.
 The rest of the regiment arrived in May and operated in eastern Baghdad.
 The troopers worked to improve the peoples' lives, and provided security to infrastructure sites such as power stations, telephone stations, fuel stations, schools, and hospitals.
 The 2nd Armored Cavalry also took direct action in hundreds of raids to disrupt the activities of the Fedayeen Saddam militia.
 The regiment also trained several companies of the Iraqi Civil Defense Corps (ICDC) to assist their operations.
 On 19 August 2003, a VBIED detonated near a UN compound and a spinal cord clinic causing consternation and much damage.
 Elements of the 2nd Cavalry rushed to secure the area, and saved the lives of 125 UN workers.

 On 4 April 2004, the 2nd Armored Cavalry and the 1st BCT-1st Cavalry Division engaged in fierce urban fighting during the Siege of Sadr City.
 The Dragoons and thousands of Muqtada al-Sadr's militiamen, the Mahdi Army, clashed in a violent battle that cost 8 US and 300 enemy deaths.
 This initial battle marked the beginning of several more uprisings throughout Iraq, and the 2nd Cavalry was soon sent south to battle insurgents in Hillah, Al Kut, An Najaf, Kufa, and Al Diwaniyah.
 This action forced them to stay in Iraq for a further three months.
 The battles of Al Kut, Kufa, and Al Diwaniyah were short, but intense.
 The regiment was forced to retake each town from hostile forces and seize government buildings.
 In An Najaf, hundreds of Mahdi Militiamen fought a protracted urban campaign that lasted a few weeks.
 In late June 2004, the 2nd Cavalry was relieved by elements of the 1st Infantry Division and returned to Fort Polk on 15 July 2004.
 In Iraq, the Dragoons suffered 21 killed and over 100 wounded.
 They had inflicted 1,000 deaths on their enemy and captured hundreds more.
 A total of 16 months was spent in combat, and the regiment earned another Presidential Unit Citation.
 On its return from combat operations, the 2nd ACR found itself heading back to Fort Lewis in Washington in December 2004.
 The regiment was re-designated the 2nd Cavalry Regiment and reorganized as a Stryker brigade combat team in April 2005.